 Martin has previously been a volunteer for Riding for the Disabled Association and assisted with specialist hospitals’ charity fundraising.

-Diana Puica – Staff Governor, Brantridge School
+Vacancy – Staff Governor, Grafham Grange School

 Amme has been a teacher at St Dominic’s for almost 4 years.
-She teaches English and Performing Arts and is the Head of Key Stage 4.
-Before working at St Dominic’s, Amme worked with pupils who had disengaged from school using alternative education programmes in a attempt to reengage them with learning.
+She teaches English and Performing Arts and is the head of Key Stage 4.
+Before working at St. Dominic’s Amme worked with pupils who had disengaged from school using alternative education programmes in a attempt to reengage them with learning.
 Amme also works as a supervisor providing respite care for children and young people with SEND during the school holidays.
 Amme lives near the sea, enjoys paddle boarding and is passionate about ocean conservation.

-Dafydd Roberts – Ex–Officio Governor/Principal, Brantridge School
+Dafydd Roberts – Principal, Brantridge School